Single-electron qubits based on quantum ring states on solid neon surface

-Nevertheless, recent experimental observations have revealed some intriguing behavior within this qubit system.
+Nevertheless, recent experimental observations have revealed some intriguing behavior within the eNe qubit system.
 When the electric confining potential was reduced, the shift in the excitation spectrum associated with the electron's lateral motion was notably less than expected.
 Moreover, in some experimental runs, the electrons could remain anchored to the neon surface even after the confining potential was removed.
 These observations hint at the existence of alternative mechanisms affixing the electron on the neon surface.
 In this paper, we consider the interaction between the electron and deformations on the neon surface, such as bumps and valleys.
-We show that small surface bumps can capture the electron, resulting in ring-shaped quantum states that align with the experimental observations.
+These surface features may arise from the Stranski-Krastanov growth mode of neon at temperatures below its triple point~\cite{Esztermann-2002-PRL,Shchukin-2013-PRL}.
+Additionally, electrodes made of superconducting niobium deposited on silicon substrates inherently possess their own surface irregularities.
+Our analysis demonstrates that small surface bumps can capture the electron, resulting in unique quantum ring states that align with the experimental observations.